Employment Insurance Compassionate Care Benefits

 You could have a higher benefit rate if your family includes children, and if you earn a low family income—less than $25,921 per year.
 If you or your spouse receives the Canada Child Tax Benefit, you may then be entitled to the Family Supplement, which means a higher benefit rate.
 However, the benefit payments will never be more than $514 per week.

 How do you calculate my weekly EI payment?

-- We then multiply the result by 55 percent to obtain the weekly benefit amount.
+- We then multiply the result by 55% to obtain the amount of your weekly benefits.